Government Brennen College

 Brennen College is an educational institution in Kerala, affiliated to the Kannur University.
 It is located in Dharmadam, Thalassery of Kerala state, India.
 The college evolved from a school established by the English philanthropist Edward Brennen, master attendant of the Thalassery Port, who had made Thalassery his home.
 The college was granted special heritage status by the University Grants Commission in 2016 with an aim of conserving college which is more than 125 years old.
-The college secured 97th position in NIRF all Inidia ranking.
+In the National Institutional Ranking Framework (NIRF) 2025, Government Brennen College was ranked in the 101–150 band among colleges in India.

 History

 Government Brennen College developed out of the free school established in 1862 by Edward Brennen, a master attendant of Tellicherry Port.
 It was elevated to the status of a II Grade College with F.A.
 Classes in 1890 under the University of Madras.
 The institution became a first-grade College in 1947, and it was shifted to the new building at Darmadam in 1958.